Amigoliath/Slidikins-Strenuous-Skyrim/Wabbajack.md

 If Wabbajack fails, please try restarting it first.
 You will not lose any progress by closing and reopening the app.

 If the issue persists, find the **#sss-support** channel on the [TPF Discord](https://discord.gg/xCPxJFbCTS) and drop the **Wabbajack.current.log** with a request for support.

-## Reverting to Skyrim Special Edition v1.5
-Once that is finished, you'll need to downgrade to the version of Skyrim which works with this list.
-- Download [BestofBothWorldPatcher.zip](https://www.nexusmods.com/skyrimspecialedition/mods/57618?tab=files) and unzip it anywhere
-- Run **Patcher.exe**
-- Change the Game Location to `[Installation Location]/Stock Game` and select **Start Patching**
-- Once it says "Finished Patching, enjoy your game!" you can close the patcher

-> You should only need to do this step once as the patched files will remain in your Stock Game folder for future updates.

 ## Launching the Game